 How to Measure Current

-- A multimeter must be inserted in series with the load in a circuit in order to measure current.
+- A multimeter must be inserted in series in a circuit in order to measure current.
+See the diagram below.

 - Turn the dial on the meter to the highest current range (or the 10A range if the probe is in the 10A socket).
 If the meter is autoranging, set it to the "A" or mA setting.
-(See the photo at the bottom of the article for an explanation of symbols used).
+(See the photo above for an explanation of symbols used).

 Connecting Probe Leads to Measure Current

 What Multimeter Should I Buy?
 Recommended Products From Amazon